Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

 From our definition in \eqref{eq:i(x) formula} and \eqref{eq:w(x) formula}, $i_{ln_o} = I_l$ and $w_{n_on_i-ln_o+k}=-W_{k,l}$.
 Accordingly, \eqref{eq:rho_k formula} reduces to

 Adding up with $B_k$, $R_k=\sum_{l=0}^{n_i-1}I_{l}W_{k,l}+B_k$, which equals the $k$-th output of the FC layer. \end{proof}

-The procedure for evaluating a FC layer using our proposed packing scheme is summarized in Algorithm \ref{alg:proposed_fc}.
-The input vector and weight matrix are packed to the polynomials $i(X)$ and $w(X)$ according to \eqref{eq:i(x) formula} and \eqref{eq:w(x) formula}, respectively.
-Similar to that of our proposed Conv layer evaluation, if the client only sends the $c_0(X)$ part of the ciphertext of $i(X)$ to the server, a similar $p(X)$ needs to be computed in the server at initialization and sent to the client to carry out the decryption of the FC layer output.
-Using our proposed packing in \eqref{eq:i(x) formula} and \eqref{eq:w(x) formula}, only one polynomial multiplication and one polynomial addition are needed to compute the $c_0^r(X)$ part of the FC layer output as shown in Line 13 of Algorithm \ref{alg:proposed_fc}.
+The procedure for evaluating an FC layer using our proposed packing scheme is summarized in Algorithm \ref{alg:proposed_fc}.
+The weight matrix is packed into the polynomial $w(X)$ as described in \eqref{eq:w(x) formula}.
+Similar to the evaluation of the proposed Conv layer, the polynomials $p_1(X)$ and $p_2(X)$ need to be computed on the server at initialization and then transmitted to the client to carry out the decryption of the FC layer output.
+An FC layer takes the output of either a Conv layer or a preceding FC layer as input, where the valid entries are adjacent.
+However, the valid entries in the FC layer's input must be spaced $n_o$ slots apart.
+Fortunately, decryption is carried out on the client as part of the evaluation of each layer, and the polynomial format can be easily adjusted in the plaintext.
+Hence, the coefficients of $i(X)$ are packed in the client as per \eqref{eq:i(x) formula}.
+Since $sh(X)$ is inherently part of $i(X)$, the coefficients of $sh(X)$ must be swapped accordingly on the server side.

+Using our proposed packing in \eqref{eq:i(x) formula} and \eqref{eq:w(x) formula}, two polynomial multiplications and three polynomial additions are needed to compute the $c_0^r(X)$ component of the FC layer output, as detailed in Lines 15-18 of Algorithm \ref{alg:proposed_fc}.
+Next, $c_1^r(X)$ is calculated in the client, as specified in Line 21 of Algorithm \ref{alg:proposed_fc}.
+Similar to the procedure outlined in Algorithm \ref{alg:proposed_ext} for the Conv layer, $sh'(X)$ is not included in the last FC layer.
+It can be derived that $r(X) = \Delta^{-1}(i(X)w(X)) + d(X)$, which represents the desired FC layer output.
 Unlike previous designs, our algorithm does not require any ciphertext rotation.
 Fig. \ref{fig:fc_eval} illustrates an example of FC layer evaluation using our proposed packing scheme for the case of $n_i=4$ and $n_o=2$.
-A FC layer takes the output of a Conv layer or a previous FC layer as input, whose valid slots are adjacent to each other.
-However, the valid entries in the FC layer input need to be $n_o$ slots apart.
-Fortunately, decryption is carried out in the client as part of the evaluation of each layer, and the polynomial format can be easily adjusted on the plaintext.

 For a FC layer with $n_o$ outputs, the first $n_o$ coefficients of $r(X)$ generated by Algorithm \ref{alg:proposed_fc} are the outputs.
-Hence, only the first $n_o$ coefficients need to be computed for $c^r_0(X)$ and $c^r_1(X)$.
-Since only the first $n_o$ coefficients of $c^r_0(X)$ are sent from the sever to the client, the total bandwidth of the communication is $N+n_o$ coefficients, including the $N$ coefficients of $c_0(X)$ sent from the client to the server.
-Although $p(X)$ is sent from the server to the client at initialization, it is only done once for all evaluations and is not counted.
+Therefore, only the first $n_o$ coefficients need to be computed for $c^r_0(X)$ and $c^r_1(X)$.
+Since only the first $n_o$ coefficients of $c^r_0(X)$ are transmitted from the server to the client, the total communication cost is $N+n_o$ coefficients, including the $N$ coefficients of $c_0(X)$ sent from the client to the server.
+Although $p_1(X)$ and $p_2(X)$ are sent from the server to the client at initialization, this is done only once for all evaluations and is not included in the communication cost.